 STEP 2: Install log 2 onto the two slots in left plate.
+And install log 3 onto the two slots in right plate.

-STEP 4: Insert the recessed holes on the bottom of log 4 onto the pins on log 1 and 2.
+STEP 4: Insert the recessed holes bottom of log 5 onto the pins on log 2 and 4.
+Insert the recessed holes bottom of log 6 onto the pins on log 1 and 3.

-Figure 13 - Installing Log Set
+Figure 13-Installing Log Set

 IMPORTANT: Make sure log does not cover any burner ports (see Figure 13).
-It is very important to install the logs exactly as instructed.
+It is very important.
+To install the logs exactly as instructed.
 Do not modify logs.
-Use only logs supplied with heater.
+Only use logs supplied wall heater.